 |

-It shares the quantitative and qualitative data obtained from the studies in its field with experts and non-experts in the relevant field, through various communication tools.
+Graduates of the Department of History share quantitative and qualitative data obtained from studies in the field with specialist and non-specialist people and institutions in relevant field by a variety of communication tools.

 |